 But the resurgent Taliban is not the only threat to Pakistanis’ freedom of expression.
 Bureaucratic and ineffective at enforcing the law, yet more powerful than the Taliban, Pakistan’s government is the country’s biggest threat to free speech.
 The government is responsible for a variety of policies that hurt free expression and the press.
 And individual freedoms seem not to count where religion is concerned.
 Citing “morality,” the Pakistani state has been involved in various acts of censorship, banning LGBT websites, late-night texting plans, and even YouTube.

 Less religiously motivated was the recent removal of a New York Times article from the Pakistani edition.
 While the local editors cut the story, claiming worries of Taliban attack, the censorship benefited the government more than anyone else.
 The missing article discussed the possibility that Pakistan’s intelligence agency, the ISI, withheld Osama bin Laden’s location.

-Pakistani journalists are at threat of being either silenced or murdered for reporting on religious matters, the Taliban, or the ISI, arguably some of the most important issues in the country.
+Pakistani journalists are at threat of being either silenced or murdered for reporting on religious matters, on the Taliban, or on the ISI, arguably some of the most important issues in the country.
 Journalists are being promised protection by the state, while also being told to unite to avoid getting picked off.
 They have little hope anything will change.
 As an editorial in the Tribune asks, “Shall we just close shop, keeping in mind that we are no longer safe telling the truth and the state clearly cannot, or may not want to, provide us protection or even justice?”